BradyPlanden/chronopt/README.md

 # chronopt

-**chron**os-**opt**imal is a Rust-first toolkit for time-series inference and optimisation with ergonomic Python bindings.
+**chron**os-**opt**imum is a Rust-first toolkit for time-series inference and optimisation with ergonomic Python bindings.
 It couples high-performance solvers with builder APIs for modelling objective functions and differential systems.

 ## Project goals
 - Speed and numerical accuracy through a Rust core.